arnold-c/The-Maximal-Expected-Benefit-of-SARScov2-intervention/manuscripts/lca/manuscript.typ

 This approach allowed us to use LCA to categorize a population’s transmission potential with measures related to risk tolerance and behavior.
 The LCA model was fit without inclusion of infection status data, but class membership was correlated with IgG seroprevalence.
 The classes that were the most adherent to PHMs experienced the lowest infection rates, and the least adherent exhibited the highest seroprevalence.
-As the logistic model cannot account for indirect effects resulting from between-class interactions, a dynamical SIR model was parameterized to explore the effect of interventions of varying degrees of effectiveness.
+As the logistic model cannot account for indirect effects resulting from between-class interactions, we parameterized a dynamical SIR model to explore the effect of interventions of varying degrees of effectiveness.

 Although a four-class LCA model was a marginally better fit for the data, there were not substantial differences in class assignment relative to the three-class LCA model.
 The three-class model was selected for use in simulation for parsimony, requiring fewer assumptions and parameters to fit.
 Upon parametrizing the compartmental model, smaller ABC distance values were observed for moderate to high levels of between-group mixing, implying some degree of assortativity in our population, though the exact nature cannot be determined from our data.
 Examining the three classes, 38% of individuals already intended to always follow all PHMs.
 As a result, only 62% of the study population could have their risk reduced with respect to the PHMs surveyed.
-Further, the infection rates observed in the High Adherence group indicates that even a perfectly effective intervention aimed at increasing adherence to non-pharmaceutical PHMs (i.e., after the intervention, all individuals always followed every measure) would not eliminate transmission in a population, an observation that aligns with prior COVID-19 research @flaxmanEstimatingEffectsNonpharmaceutical2020a@banholzerEstimatingEffectsNonpharmaceutical2021@braunerInferringEffectivenessGovernment2021@geUntanglingChangingImpact2022.
+Further, the infection rates observed in the High Adherence group indicates that even a perfectly effective intervention aimed at increasing adherence to non-pharmaceutical PHMs (i.e., after the intervention, all individuals always followed every measure) would not eliminate transmission in a population, an observation that aligns with prior COVID-19 research @flaxmanEstimatingEffectsNonpharmaceutical2020a @banholzerEstimatingEffectsNonpharmaceutical2021 @braunerInferringEffectivenessGovernment2021 @geUntanglingChangingImpact2022.
 The extent to which the infection in the High Adherence group is a result of mixing with lower adherence classes cannot be explicitly described, but the sensitivity analysis allows for an exploration of the effect and ABC fits suggest low-moderate levels of between-groups mixing occurred.
 Varying the structure of the transmission matrix yielded very similar quantitative and qualitative results (@fig-abc-distance-whiskers-rows, @fig-intervention-rows, @fig-abc-distance-whiskers-constant, @fig-intervention-constant).

 Examining the impact of increasing adherence to PHMs (modeled as increasing the proportion of the population in the High Adherence class), a fully effective intervention saw between a 77-96% reduction in the final size of the simulation outbreak.
-The small but appreciable dependence of the reduction’s magnitude on the degree of between-group mixing can be explained as such.
+We note that the effect at a fully effective intervention is conceptually analogous the population attributable fraction (PAF) proposed by @brooks-pollockDefiningPopulationAttributable2017; though rather than quantifying the impact of removing one risk group, as in @brooks-pollockDefiningPopulationAttributable2017, we consider the impact of all individuals moving to the low-risk group.
 Each set of simulations for a given degree of assortativity has a different associated set of parameter values for the transmission matrix.
+The difference in the magnitude of the achievable reduction at a given level of intervention for the different assortativity levels is attributed to the difference in the corresponding fitted parameters (@tbl-beta-params-cols, @tbl-beta-params-rows, @tbl-beta-params-constant).
 With higher levels of between-group mixing, the initial SIR parameterization generally results in lower transmission parameters for the High-High adherence interactions, as more infections in the High Adherence group originate from interactions with Low and Medium Adherence individuals.
 Increasing adherence, therefore, results in a greater reduction of the overall transmission rate than in simulations with less assortativity.